richielybmp/fea-eComerce/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+When buy is finished, we will display the list of the top selling products on a new carroussel bellow the banner.

 ## What's next
 - Improve lazy load;
 - Fetch an API to mannage requests;